SalomePlatform/yacs/doc/calciumyacs.rst

 The first case was not possible in CALCIUM outside SALOME.

 Reads/writes are implemented in blocking mode;  non-blocking mode is not yet implemented.

-AAAA.BBBB type global / local naming used in CALCIUM outside SALOME does not exist.
-Therefore, all references to this type of name must be deleted.

 All ports created by the different services of a single component are visible / usable by all these services.
 However, it is not recommended that they should be used in this way.